damlys/kubernetes-monorepo-layout/README.md

 This repository is designed to provide a simple structure for Kubernetes projects, enabling teams to keep everything that is needed for "infrastructure as code" together in a single place.
 By providing a single entry point for new team members, this repository can help teams become more productive and efficient in their work.

 The Kubernetes Monorepo Layout project aims to create only a structure of directories and files.
-This structure includes Helm charts and releases, Kustomize manifests, raw Kubernetes manifests, Terraform root modules and submodules (aka. child modules), Docker images, and more.
+This structure includes Helm charts and releases, Kpt packages, Kustomize manifests, raw Kubernetes manifests, Terraform root modules and submodules (aka. child modules), Docker images, and more.

 By using this structure, teams can keep things in the right place, making it easier to find and manage infrastructure-related files.
 This can help improve collaboration and ensure that everyone is on the same page when it comes to infrastructure development and deployment.